Tara2805/THM_OhSINT/Writeup.md

       - To get the flag, input the bSSID we found from the twitter, and zoom all the way in to the highlighted location (flag 3)

 ![alt text](ssid.png)

+**Final thoughts**
+- So we found Olivers password, location, and online accounts all from 1 image!
+A big reminder to always be safe online.